Boxing: Slick Sotolongo ends Cuban gold drought

 The Ukrainian world championship silver medalist may have produced one of the tournament’s best rounds in the semi-finals, scoring more points in the final three minutes than most have managed in nine, but there was little chance of a repeat on Saturday.

-“My opponent was very good but I gave everything I had in my previous bout.
-I couldn’t show my best today.”

-Sotolongo’s teenage team mate, the thrilling Robeisy Ramirez Carrazana, has a chance of a second Cuban gold on Sunday, to go alongside two bronze medals won in the bantamweight and lightweight categories.
+Sotolongo’s teenage team mate, the thrilling Robeisy Ramirez Carrazana, has a chance of a second Cuban gold on Sunday while two of Berinchyk’s colleagues, including Vasyl Lomachenko, can still hand Ukraine a first success of the Games.

-Berinchyk’s colleague Vasyl Lomachenko can add to the gold won by Ukrainian heavyweight Oleksandr Usyk, with whom Berinchyk appears to share the same barber.

-Losing semi-finalists in the light-welterweight class, Vincenzo Mangiacapre of Italy and Munkh-Erdene Uranchimeg of Mongolia, returned to the arena on Saturday to accept their bronze medals.
+Losing semi-finalists Vincenzo Mangiacapre of Italy and Munkh-Erdene Uranchimeg of Mongolia took bronze.

 Additional reporting by Patrick Johnston; Editing by Greg Stutchbury and Michael Holden